CARD: Classification and Regression Diffusion Models: Derivations and Additional Experiment Results

 \subsection{Patch Accuracy vs Patch Uncertainty (PAvPU)}

-We also consider an additional uncertainty evaluation metric, \emph{Patch Accuracy vs Patch Uncertainty} (PAvPU)~\citep{pavpu}, which measures the proportion of predictions that are either correct while the model is confident about them, or incorrect while the model is ambiguous.
+Besides the methods of assessing model confidence at the instance level introduced in this paper, we also consider an additional uncertainty evaluation metric in this section, \emph{Patch Accuracy vs Patch Uncertainty} (PAvPU)~\citep{pavpu}, which measures the proportion of predictions that are either correct while the model is confident about them, or incorrect while the model is ambiguous.
 Based on the $t$-test results, we can easily compute PAvPU, which is defined as \ba{ \text{PAvPU} \coloneqq \frac{n_{ac}+n_{iu}}{n_{ac}+n_{au}+n_{ic}+n_{iu}}, } where $n_{ac}, n_{au} ,n_{ic}, n_{iu}$ represent the number of accurate (correct) predictions when the model is certain (confident) about them, accurate but uncertain, inaccurate but certain, as well as inaccurate and uncertain.
 We apply the $t$-test results as the proxy for the model's confidence level on each of its predictions.
 A higher value indicates that the model tends to be correct when being confident, and to make mistakes when being vague --- a characteristic that we want our model to possess.
-In the following we provide additional experimental results including this metric.
+On a related note, accuracy can be computed by replacing $n_{iu}$ with $n_{au}$ in Eq. (\ref{eq:pavpu}).
+In the following section, we provide additional experimental results including this metric.

-We report PAvPU along with the mean accuracy across all classes for the FashionMNIST classification experiment from Sec. \ref{sssec:fmnist_cls} in the right table.
-Note that accuracy can be computed by replacing $n_{iu}$ with $n_{au}$ in Eq. \ref{eq:pavpu}.
-CARD with a pre-trained LeNet classifier obtains a PAvPU of $91.70\%$, implying the model can express both what it knows and what it does not know.
-On the other hand, if the PAvPU value is low, the model could either be making mistakes when confident about its predictions, or happened to guess the right label, or both.
-Below we provide more experiment justification of CARD's classification performance with the addition of this metric.